Granny square crochet patterns are seen everywhere including; blankets, afghans, sweaters, cardigans, and accessories.

 Classic Granny Square Pattern

-If you want to make a classic granny square, try out this step by step tutorial from You Should Craft.
+If you want to make traditional granny squares, try out this step-by-step tutorial from You Should Craft.

-The classic design can be used for a number of items including blankets, pillows and stuffed animals.
+The solid granny square motif can be used for a number of items including blankets, pillows, and stuffed animals.

 Crochet Square Patterns

-In the round-up below, you will see 20 different granny square patterns.
+In the round-up below, you will see 20 different beautiful granny square patterns.

-From the more basic stitch patterns to the more advanced, there will be something for every skill level to try out.
+From the more basic granny square pattern to the more advanced, there will be something for every skill level to try out.

 If you are new to crochet and want to practice the crochet basics, perhaps start with the granny square patterns above first.

-If you need a refresher for any other terms or stitches, take a look at these posts below;
+If you need a refresher for any other terms or basic crochet stitches, take a look at these posts below;